lijim/monks-and-mages/README.md

 # Installation and Running

-This game can be run locally if you have [node](https://nodejs.org/en/download/) and [yarn installed globally](https://yarnpkg.com/getting-started/install)
+This game can be run locally if you have [node v16.x](https://nodejs.org/en/download/) and [yarn installed globally](https://yarnpkg.com/getting-started/install)

 To get started: